 The penalties for a drunk driving conviction in Maryland can increase if the defendant caused injuries.
 Under Maryland Criminal Law Code 3-211(d): “A person may not cause a life-threatening injury to another as a result of the person’s negligently driving, operating, or controlling a motor vehicle or vessel while the person is impaired by alcohol.”
 Causing a life threatening injury by motor vehicle while impaired by alcohol is punishable by up to two years of incarceration and a fine of $3,000.

 If you have been arrested on suspicion of DWI and causing injury, it is crucial that you act quickly to protect your rights.
 An experienced Maryland DWI defense attorney will guide you through the legal proceedings while helping you build a solid defense.
 It may be possible to have the penalties reduced or the charges dropped completely.

 The skilled Maryland criminal defense attorneys at the firm of Alpert Schreyer know how to fight DUI and DWI charges in Maryland.
-To find out more about how we can help protect your rights, please call us at (301) 863-9997 for a free consultation.
+To find out more about how we can help protect your rights, please call us at (301) 863-9997 for a free case evaluation.